Ozone depletion: Public policy

 More recently, policy experts have advocated for efforts to link ozone protection efforts to climate protection efforts.
 Many ODS are also greenhouse gases, some thousands of times more powerful agents of radiative forcing than carbon dioxide over the short and medium term.
 Thus policies protecting the ozone layer have had benefits in mitigating climate change.
-In fact, the reduction of the radiative forcing due to ODS probably masked the true level of climate change effects of other greenhouse gases, and was responsible for the "slow down" of global warming from the mid-90s.
+The reduction of the radiative forcing due to ODS probably masked the true level of climate change effects of other greenhouse gases, and was responsible for the "slow down" of global warming from the mid-90s.
 Policy decisions in one arena affect the costs and effectiveness of environmental improvements in the other.